bettyfileti/Crit-Clock-Go/README.md

 # Crit-Clock-Go
 A simple calculator to figure out how much time to give multiple presenters.
-WIP

 https://bettyfileti.github.io/Crit-Clock-Go/